 If one wants to maximize the return on investment, look for video and door intercom readers with high-definition cameras, support for all access methods, such as encrypted key cards, and all access techniques including low- and high-frequency credentials are supported.

 Key cards and fobs have numerous advantages over traditional locks and metal keys.
-The upkeep of fob access control systems is costly, unpleasant, and time-consuming.
-All key fob systems, including Wiegand, swipe, RFID hotel door lock system, and proximity, rely on users carrying vulnerable hardware.
+All key fob systems, including Wiegand, swipe, RFID hotel door lock system, and proximity, rely on users carrying hardware.

-The key card and key fob have been rendered obsolete by mobile access control systems.
-Residents can use their mobile phones to unlock doors, greet guests, and accept deliveries, ensuring a safe and convenient access experience.
+The key card and key fob lock are still the popular lock types in mobile access control systems.
+Residents can use their cards or mobile phones to unlock doors, greet guests, and accept deliveries, ensuring a safe and convenient access experience.
 Contact BE-TECH to get an RFID card lock for your hotel or home, Be-tech is a professional key card lock manufacturer, and China’s largest smart lock testing facility is located in our factory which has been ISO-accredited and spans over 30,000 square meters.
 Our quality and price of RF card lock and system won’t let you down.
 Everything BE-TECH do is geared toward satisfying its customers with superior goods and services.

 Blogs you may be interested in: